Skip to content

 Warning

-To use the wholesale_order_fulfill mutation, the order can’t be from SPS, there must be no valid shipping labels, the wholesale order status must be Packing and the packing layout must be 100% empty.
+To fulfill with is_packed_externally: true (packed externally), the order can’t be from SPS, there must be no valid shipping labels, the wholesale order status must be packing, and the packing layout must be 100% empty.
+If you instead packed in ShipHero (steps 9–12), fulfill with is_packed_externally: false — see step 13.

 Statuses and transitions